Garland County assistance programs.

 Free or discounted prescription medications and drugs

 The following offer free prescription medications and drugs.
-Or click here to learn about such programs as patient assistance programs from companies such as Pfizer.
+Or find free drugs from Pfizer or learn about such resources as patient assistance programs.
+As there is help from other companies such as Merck, Pfizer, and others.

 - Salvation Army 623-1628